COMING SOON

 National Theatre Live: Vanya

-One Night Only Apr 28
+One Day Only!
+Apr 28

 Andrew Scott (Fleabag) brings multiple characters to life in Simon Stephens’ (The Curious Incident of the Dog in the Night-Time) radical new version of Chekhov’s Uncle Vanya.
 Hopes, dreams, and regrets are thrust into sharp focus in this one-man adaptation which explores the complexities of human emotions.
 Filmed live during its sold-out run in London’s West End, Vanya will be playing exclusively in cinemas in 2024. ★★★★★'Unquestionably theatre at its best'Broadway World